 Can mRNA vaccines change the DNA of a person?

-No. RNA vaccines do not interact with a person’s genome as our genetic material is contained within the nucleus of our cells and mRNA cannot enter this area.
+No. RNA vaccines do not interact with a person’s genome as our genetic material is contained within the nucleus of our cells, and mRNA cannot enter this area.
 Following injection with an mRNA vaccine, the mRNA is taken up locally by cells where the instructions to produce the immune system stimulant are followed.
 At this point, the RNA is broken down, ready to be recycled.
 For more information on RNA and DNA vaccines, please click here.

-Following reports of deaths of frail, elderly adults in residential care facilities after COVID-19 vaccination, independent reviews by both the CDC and the WHO concluded, that the mortality rate in this population is high and a substantial number of deaths will occur coincidentally following vaccination.
-There are no safety concerns around giving COVID-19 vaccine to older and frail adults.
+Following reports of deaths of frail, elderly adults in residential care facilities after COVID-19 vaccination, independent reviews by both the CDC and the WHO concluded that the mortality rate in this population is high and a substantial number of deaths will occur coincidentally following vaccination.
+There are no safety concerns around giving the COVID-19 vaccine to older and frail adults.

 Can mRNA COVID-19 vaccine affect fertility or affect future babies?

 There is no biologically plausible reason why this vaccine could have any effect on our genes or fertility.
 Upon injection, the lipid nanoparticle containing the mRNA is taken up by specialised cells (dendritic cells) at the injection site in the arm.
-These cells use the instructions from the vaccine mRNA to make only the SARS-CoV-2 spike protein and the mRNA degrades rapidly.
+These cells use the instructions from the vaccine mRNA to make only the SARS-CoV-2 spike protein, and the mRNA degrades rapidly.
 The mRNA from the vaccine does not enter the nucleus of any cells.
-Furthermore, no components of the vaccine or the spike protein produced reach the ovaries or the testes.
+Furthermore, no components of the vaccine or the spike protein produced to reach the ovaries or the testes.
 More information about how this concern arose can be found here.

 What are the ingredients of COVID-19 vaccine available in New Zealand?